Gate Operator

 Do Not Sanitize Formula

-When this checkbox is clear, the operator does its best to clean up values coming into or defined in the operator.
+When this checkbox is clear, the operator cleans values coming into or defined in the operator.
 For example, removing special characters.
 Some of those special characters include ', $, #, &amp.
 The operator also cleans up complex values.
 For example, logically breaking up strings of numbers and letters using underscores.
-A sample module ID can go from "5f6b4cdfabf886024d4de2d3" to "5f_6b_4cdfabf_886024d_4de_2d_3".
+A sample module ID can go from 5f6b4cdfabf886024d4de2d3 to 5f_6b_4cdfabf_886024d_4de_2d_3.

-By default, this setting is selected, which means the operator doesn't attempt to sanitize.
+By default, this setting is selected, which means the operator does not attempt to sanitize.

 Preserve Argument Type